 To make it cost-effective to provide sewer service to existing development, it is often necessary to serve new development in the same system.
 The new development often provides the initial capital to lower connection costs and a larger customer base to keep usage fees moderate for existing homeowners.
 However, if the new development is served as part of a separate private system, it must be cost-effective to do so.
-Designs should: a. be easily connected to surrounding vacant parcels; and b. be connected to surrounding developed parcels.
 There also may be major inefficiencies if the private system is located between two existing areas that need service.
 This results in a need to build long service line extensions without any customers along those lines to pay for those extensions.
 In these cases, it is also difficult to efficiently serve individual lots between subdivisions.